Let me start with a warning: This list does not feature ALL free keyword research tools out there.

 Look at this comparison of the keywords “bodyweight exercise” and “calisthenics”.
 Although they mean practically the same, there are differences in what term is preferred based on the geographical location.

-So if you run a fitness blog, you may want to tend more toward “bodyweight exercise” if your target audience in the United States, but you’ll do better with “calisthenics” if you want to target Australians.
+So if you run a fitness blog, you may want to tend more toward “bodyweight exercise” if your target audience is in the United States, but you’ll do better with “calisthenics” if you want to target Australians.

 Of course, the differences may appear on the local level too.
 Here’s the breakdown of the US metropolitan areas: